UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 - Weight loss

 *It’s important for patients and doctors to discuss any dietary changes while on medication.
-Consuming too few carbohydrates can be dangerous when taking certain medications for diabetes.
+Consuming too few carbohydrates without a decrease in certain glucose-lowering medication can be dangerous.

 The Future of Diabetes Treatment